 The best webinar software for built-in webinar automation

 BigMarker (Web, iOS, Android)

-BigMarker Pricing: From $79/month for the Starter plan, which includes unlimited webinars of up to 100 attendees.
-Seven-day free trial.
+BigMarker pricing: From $79/month for the Starter plan, which includes unlimited webinars of up to 100 attendees and one host license.

 The best webinar software for streaming to multiple services simultaneously